-Melbourne is among the world’s best food cities so it’s no surprise it’s home to the best high tea.
+Melbourne is among the world’s best food cities, so it’s no surprise it’s also home to some of the best high tea experiences in Australia.

 Best High Tea Melbourne:

 Appartement 26 by Anton Venoir

 Hidden away in a Chapel Street apartment, a little slice of Paris awaits.
 Appartement 26 by Anton Venoir combines old Parisian glamour and a touch of mystery to deliver High Tea in Paris, an unforgettably decadent high tea experience.